Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 How to migrate to an AWS S3 remote backend

-In some cases, the configuration development may have already begun, especially if a single developer is working on the Terraform repository.
+In some cases, configuration development may already have begun, especially if a single developer is working on the Terraform repository.
 They may choose to develop Terraform config with local state file backends and worry about remote state later.
-When new members are added to the team, the first thing that needs to happen is to adopt a remote backend like AWS S3.
+When new members are added to the team, the first step is to adopt a remote backend such as AWS S3.

-Similarly, if there is a need to migrate from another remote backend to AWS S3 remote backend for any unforeseen reason, Terraform is equipped to handle this migration gracefully.
-So irrespective of whether we want to migrate from a local backend to S3, or another remote backend to S3, the steps will be the same.
+Similarly, if there is a need to migrate from another remote backend to AWS S3 for any unforeseen reason, Terraform is equipped to handle the migration gracefully.
+So, irrespective of whether we want to migrate from a local backend to S3 or another remote backend to S3, the steps will be the same.

 The Terraform backend configuration block is always part of the “terraform” provider configuration.
 Replace this backend block of code with the one that we defined for the S3 backend in the previous section.
 Once done, we need to reinitialize the Terraform repository using the terraform init command again.